Secretariat of the European Parliament

 The Secretariat of the European Parliament is the administrative body of the European Parliament headed by a Secretary-General.
-It is based in the Kirchberg district of Luxembourg City and around the Brussels-Luxembourg Station in Brussels and employs 4000 officials.
+It is based in the Kirchberg quarter of Luxembourg City and around Brussels-Luxembourg railway station in Brussels and employs around 4,000 officials.

 Secretary-General

 The Secretary General of the European Parliament is appointed by the Bureau of the Parliament.
-The post is responsible for administration and assisting the President, MEPs and the Parliaments bodies.
-He also deals with the day-to-day running of business and prepares basic reports for budget estimates.
-The Secretary General also has to sign, together with the President, all acts adopted by the Parliament and Council.
+The post is responsible for administration and assisting the President, MEPs and the Parliament's bodies.
+They also deal with the day-to-day running of business and prepare basic reports for budget estimates.
+The Secretary-General also has to sign, together with the President, all acts adopted by the Parliament and Council.

 The Secretaries-General to date have been;